scg-unibe-ch/ese2016-team7/documentation/srs.md

 Display search

-He sees the result and can sort them by the sort options and has a box in which he can filter by a title, the address (containing a Street and a City),the date of the move-in and (optional) can add a move-out-date, the price, the type of the flat (where he can choose between Room and Studio) and the area of the flat in square meters.
+He sees the result and can sort them by the sort options and has a box in which he can filter by a title, the address (containing a Street and a City),the date of the move-in and (optional) can add a move-out-date, the price, the type of the flat (where he can choose between house, apartment or studio) and the area of the flat in square meters.
 A Premium Ad is marked as such.
 Such a premium ad only shows up when the criterias match (_To be done_) The user has a search filter where he can adjust the filter and redo the search (_Done_)

 Display Ad
-The users sees the title, the details (tpye, address, avaiable from, area and ad creation date), a room description, filters and preferences.
+The users sees the title, the details (tpye, address, avaiable from, area and ad creation date), an object description, filters and preferences.
 It has possible visiting times where a user can send an enquiry and the profile of the advertiser, which a user can enter.
 The filter should be removed and the filter criteria added to the search criteria (_Done_).
 The user should be able to have an 'advanced search' option with which he can hide and show additional search criteria (_Done_).
 The user sees a log of the bids, the remaining time and has the option to enter his bid (_Done_)

-***Admin*** (_To be done_)
+***Admin*** (_Done_)

-If an administrator is logged in, he can see statistics (besides the normal ads) (_To be done_)
+If an administrator is logged in, he can see statistics (besides the normal ads) (_Done_)

 **Non-functional requirements (external, performance, etc.)**